Sensitivity of low-rank matrix recovery: Sensitivity of low-rank matrix recovery

 As discussed in \cref{sec:SFF_3_tensor}, this expression can be represented naturally by a matrix in $(\Tang{X}{\Var{S}_r})^* \otimes \Tang{X}{\Var{S}_r}$.
 The transposition on the right-hand side originated from taking duals as $N^T \cdot_3 \SFF_X$ can be seen as a bilinear map $\Tang{X}{\Var{S}_r} \times \Tang{X}{\Var{S}_r} \to \R$.

 Equation \cref{SFF_X_2} specifies in abstract terms the contraction of the second fundental form by $N$.
 We can use this to compute the condition number $\kappa_\mathrm{recovery}(A,Y)$.
 Indeed, $\kappa_\mathrm{recovery}(A,Y)$ is the spectral norm of the inverse of~$H_{A,X} \circ M$.
 Unfortunately, we were not able to determine a handy expression for the inverse of $H_{A,X}$.
-For this reason, we explain how the condition number can be computed using standard linear algebra software in the next subsection by expressing the operator in coordinates.
+For this reason, we explain how the condition number can be computed using standard linear algebra software in the next subsection.